Coverage Guided Testing for Recurrent Neural Networks: Evaluation

+To understand the relative merits of the defects returned by DeepStellar, \testRNN, and Gradient-based Attack, respectively, we compute the angular-based diversity and average perturbation of each set (Table~\ref{tab:diversity_measurement}), and visualise them with PCA projection (Fig.~\ref{fig:attack_testrnn_deepstellar_mnist}).
+We can see that the adversarial samples from DeepStellar are sparsely distributed and most of them are more distant to the seed input. \testRNN explores space that is close to the seed input.
+This aligns better to the goal of adversarial testing, which is to find more bugs around the seed with as small perturbations as possible (the bugs are more realistic/natural, thus more likely to exist in real world).

+In addition to the comparison of testing results, we are also interested in the complementarity of test metrics in \testRNN\ and DeepStellar.
+We derive the minimal test suites by different test case generation methods.
+Then, the test suite generated by \testRNN\ is evaluated for the coverage of metrics in DeepStellar, and vice versa.
+Results in Table \ref{tab:related_work_2} suggests that test suite generated by \testRNN\ can easily achieve high coverage rate for the metrics in DeepStellar.
+We find that, test suite produced by DeepStellar cannot get high coverage rate on our metrics.
+This confirms our discussion of the relation between coverage metrics in Section \ref{sec:comparison_metrics}.

-\subsection{Exhibition of Internal Working Mechanism (\textbf{RQ6})}
+\subsection{Exhibition of Internal Working Mechanism (\textbf{RQ8})}

-In this part, we show how to use the generated test cases from \testRNN to understand the LSTM networks.
-The experiments consider visualising the learning outcome from the LSTM layer via \testRNN results.
+In this section, we show that the working mechanism of LSTM networks can be understood via the test cases generated from \testRNN.
+We conduct experiments to visualise the learning process of LSTM layer via \testRNN results.

-We define \textbf{coverage times} to denote the number of times a test condition is satisfied by running the test suite.
+\textbf{Coverage times} denote the number of times a test condition is satisfied by running the test suite.
 Intuitively, coverage times represent the level of difficulty of asserting an input feature.
-Fig.~\ref{fig:mnist_coverage_times} and \ref{fig:sm_rnn} report the coverage times for each input feature.
+Fig.~\ref{fig:coverage_times} reports the coverage times for each input feature.
 We note that, in BC and SC, each input feature $x_t$ corresponds to a test condition on $\xi_{t}^{s,a}$, as in MNIST it is defined with respect to a row of pixels on the input image.
-More details are discussed as follows.

-\paragraph{Less Active Features} Fig.~\ref{fig:mnist_coverage_times} presents two histogram plots for SC and BC, respectively.
-From the SC plot (left), we can see that the first input feature and the last few input features are not covered.
-This is actually expected since we split an MNIST image into rows so that each row is taken at a time step.
-For MNIST images, their top and bottom rows are blank, and therefore the aggregate information (and its change) is not significant enough to be over the threshold.
-The BC plot (right) uses a relatively large threshold 0.85.
-Statistically, in the first several time steps it is hard to meet this strict test condition.
-A reasonable explanation is that the LSTM cell in MNIST model throws away comparatively more information at the beginning.
-It is likely that these unnecessary information is e.g., the edges of MNIST images, as mentioned above.
+In sentiment analysis model, the input feature refers to a word in movie reviews.